 In Atlanta, Georgia, the XXVI Summer Olympiad is disrupted by the explosion of a nail-laden pipe bomb in Centennial Olympic Park.
 The bombing, which occurred during a free concert, killed a mother who had brought her daughter to hear the rock music and injured more than 100 others, including a Turkish cameraman who suffered a fatal heart attack after the blast.
 Police were warned of the bombing in advance, but the bomb exploded before the anonymous caller said it would, leading authorities to suspect that the law enforcement officers who descended on the park were indirectly targeted.
-Within a few days, Richard Jewell, a security guard at the concert, was charged with the crime.
+Within a few days, Richard Jewell, a security guard at the concert, was under investigation for the crime.
 However, evidence against him was dubious at best, and in October he was fully cleared of all responsibility in the bombing.

 On January 16, 1997, another bomb exploded outside an abortion clinic in suburban Atlanta, blowing a hole in the building’s wall.
 An hour later, while police and ambulance workers were still at the scene, a second blast went off near a large trash bin, injuring seven people.
 As at Centennial Park, a nail-laden bomb was used and authorities were targeted.
 Then, only five days later, also in Atlanta, a nail-laden bomb exploded near the patio area of a crowded gay and lesbian nightclub, injuring five people.
 A second bomb in a backpack was found outside after the first explosion, but police safely detonated it.
 Federal investigators linked the bombings, but no suspect was arrested.